Madame-Aehm/CAB-Project-3-Spikes/spike2/resources/notes.md

 ### Looping

-Since you can escape into JavaScript within the JSX, you can also utilize loops like `.map()` and `forEach()`.
+Since you can escape into JavaScript within the JSX, you can also utilize loops like `.map()` and `.forEach()`.
 When you're generating many copies of the same element/Component, however, React wants to be able to keep track of them so it requires the **outermost returned element** to have a `key` property.
 This key **must** be unique on the **page**.
 If you're only looping once on the page, you know you're safe to use the **index** of each element in the array you're looping over.
 If you have multiple loops however, then those index values will no longer be unique.
 Don't forget that looping inside a Component being rendered on that page will also count!
 If the data items have some unique ID property, this is the best scenario.
 Otherwise, you can use some **string concatenation**/**template literals** to create your own unique key.

 ### Props